rust-lang/rfcs/text/0000-security-advisories.md

     iron = { version = "0.4", allow_vulnerable = true }

 This doesn't affect other crates that depend on ``iron==0.4``.
-Cargo will still print warnings etc. if another package in the dependency graph depends on the vulnerable ``iron==0.4``.
+Cargo will still print warnings if another package in the dependency graph depends on the vulnerable ``iron==0.4``.

 To prevent preemptive usage of `allow_vulnerable` or other misuse, `cargo